CartoDB/cartodb/doc/developer-center/import-api/guides/07-database-connectors.md

 When using database connectors, the following limitations or restrictions are enforced:

-- The maximum number of rows that the connector can fetch from the remote table is 1 MILLION rows, 5 MILLION rows for the BigQuery, Snowflake and Redis connectors.
+- The maximum number of rows that the connector can fetch from the remote table is 1 MILLION rows, 5 MILLION rows for the BigQuery, Snowflake and Redshift connectors.
 When this limit is reached, a warning will be fired and the dataset will be successfully imported, but truncated to 1 million rows

-  **Note:** Lower limits may apply to your particular CARTO account and further restrict your imports or evenprevent the connection.
+  **Note:** Lower limits may apply to your particular CARTO account and further restrict your imports or even prevent the connection.
 [Contact us](mailto:sales@carto.com) if you have questions about account limitations.

 - The maximum number of columns for a remote table is 256.
 Connections will fail if this limit is surpassed
 - The number of simultaneous sync tables and concurrent executions is subject to limits, depending on your account plan.
 [Contact us](sales@carto.com) to discuss support for your connector